everestate/serverless-router/README.md

 By default `serverless-router` will throw `error` on route mismatch.

-It's possible to define custom mismatch handler, and it would be called with same arguments `dispatch` was called:
+It's possible to define custom mismatch handler, and it would be called with same arguments as `dispatch` was called:

 ```javascript
 router.mismatch((event, context, callback) => {